Skip to Main Content

 Revue: If there's a party in Austin, there's a high chance it's happening at one of Fairmont's buzzing outlets.
 The hotel is known for being the official partner of major events from Formula 1 to the Austin City Limits Musical Festival, and even outside of the calendar markings, the restaurants are packed.
 Bring your crowd to Revue, a part Italian, part Asian eaterie on the ground floor (thus, a double try in pleasing groups of varying palettes), then polish off with some drinks at the adjacent bar.

-Best Austin Bachelor Party Bars
+Best Bars & Clubs in Austin for a Bachelor Party

 Rules and Regs: Another Rainey Street end hotspot, Rules and Regs throws all the rules out the window on some of the most happening rooftop poolside parties in town.
 This is where your drag brunches, sports event after parties, and of course, bachelor party drinking get turned up in a tropical-style getaway that evokes carefree Caribbean island vacations.
 Weekends are especially rowdy as the locals come out to play.